Gumnut Document

 // Access a data node

-Returns an iterable of all node IDs in the document.
+Returns an iterable of all keys on the root object.

 Returns